+Task Scheduler

-Task Scheduler Is used to create new tasks and manage basic tasks that the system performs automatically at specific times.
+Is used to create new tasks and manage basic tasks that the system performs automatically at specific times.
 Tasks created are stored in Task scheduler library.
-It also tracks the Task node or log.
-It also displays Summary of Administrative log, Recently Viewed Nodes, and Log

-Status and Active Tasks that are not expired.
+It also tracks the Task Status and Active Tasks that are not expired.

-Event Viewer Is used to create or import custom views and view events that have occurred in a particular shares and set permissions, in addition to viewing and managing open files and users.
+Event Viewer Is used to create or import custom views and view events that have occurred in a particular node or log.
+It also displays Summary of Administrative log, Recently create file shares and set permissions, in addition to viewing and managing open files and users.